What It's Like Recovering from a Suicide Attempt

 “I think it’s quite unlikely I’ll ever feel that low again,” says Jaabir, smiling at me across the table.
 “I got robbed last week, quite violently.
 I was pushed from my bike and fell into a ditch.
 All my stuff got taken.
 I’ve just recovered from that physically, although I’m still shaken mentally.
 But because I’ve dealt with the major painful experiences in my life, anything else that comes up I feel stronger against.”

 In June 2014, 28-year-old Jaabir found himself at a great height, about to take his own life.
 “Everything had gotten too much,” he says.
-A member of a patrolling chaplaincy team found him and, after talking to him for 30 minutes, persuaded Jaabir to step down.
+A member of the chaplaincy found him and, after talking to him for 30 minutes, persuaded Jaabir to step down.
 It was a crucial moment.
-“If I had known that there were people to talk to, who wanted to help me,” Jaabir says, “there would have been no way that I would have been up there.”
+“If I had known that there were people to talk to, who wanted to help me,” Jaabir tells me, “there would have been no way that I would have been up there.”

 Videos by VICE

 Jaabir and I are downstairs in a coffee shop near his work in central London.
-It’s been eight months since he came very close to taking his own life.
-He’s funny, charismatic and speaks eloquently about his experience, keen to address the stigma and fear surrounding those who have been mentally unwell and have attempted suicide.
+It’s been eight months since he came close to taking his own life.
+Jaabir is funny, charismatic and speaks eloquently about his experience.
+He’s keen to dissipate the stigma and shame associated with mental illness, through the powerful, healing tool of communication.

 If you feel like your head is being battered by an invisible storm but feel compelled to bite your tongue in case you upset the gentle balance of society, don’t, Jaabir says.
 People’s reactions will often surprise you.
 “People’s reactions are something you worry about a lot when you open up.
 Saying, ‘I wanted to kill myself’ to your mum or your best friend is not easy.
 But the first step in my recovery was openness.”